 What Is OMAD?

 As a quick reminder, OMAD stands for One Meal A Day.
-This intermittent fasting method would be the equivalent of saying the 23:1 method, which means fasting for 23 hours and eating for one hour.
+This intermittent fasting method would be the equivalent of the 23:1 method, which means fasting for 23 hours and eating for one hour.
 Many people mistakingly use the term OMAD to refer to the Warrior Diet.
 Read Why You Should Consider Trying the Warrior Diet for Weight Loss.

 Benefits of OMAD

 I go into all the benefits of intermittent fasting in my post Intermittent Fasting for Weight Loss: The OMAD Diet.
 However, I would like to highlight some added benefits specific to OMAD.
-First, it really cuts down on food prep time.
+First, it cuts down on food prep time.
 You need to prepare only one meal a day!
 Moreover, fasting for 24 hours has been shown to boost intestinal stem regeneration.

 Your gut health affects every other aspect of your well-being, from mood to weight.

 How I Created this Collection of Stories

 I asked a group of women with lots of experience with fasting to tell me their stories if they had experience with OMAD.
-What I will share in this post, is the responses I received.
+What I will share in this post are the responses I received.
 I have been doing the Warrior Diet myself, so I can’t speak from personal experience.
 However, I can tell you that the Warrior Diet has been allowing me to lose about one pound a week.
 Plus, I love how I have been feeling.
-I feel energetic, I don’t feel very hungry most days and I enjoy the food freedom I get to have during my eating window.
+I feel energetic, I don’t feel very hungry most days, and I enjoy the food freedom I get to have during my eating window.
 For more info, read Why You Should Consider the Warrior Diet for Weight Loss.

 How Many Pounds Women Are Losing?